 What the date means:

-- It is the day the refund is sent by direct deposit or mail
+- It’s the refund issued date, and delivery by direct deposit or mail can take additional time.

 Important caution: